Mrs. Cleo Elizabeth Austin Lee was born October 12, 1929 in Waco, TX to the parentage of Mr. & Mrs. Robert Austin.

 Cleo was preceded in death by her beloved husband Dazell Lee; son Dazell Ivan Lee; parents; sisters: Alma Fayetta Rush, Bobbie Jean Green, Malinda Victoria Marlin and brother Daniel W. Austin.
 She is survived by her loving son Danzell Ivan Lee; wife Paula, and daughters MaKenzie Danielle of Houston, TX and Mariah Elizabeth Lee, Lake Charles, LA; devoted daughter Valinda Lee Johnson, and her daughter Lauren Elizabeth Edwards; husband Devin and great granddaughter Lily Elaine Edwards of Chula Vista, California.

 She is survived by her beloved sister, Virgie Austin Rowe, Houston TX/Colorado Springs, CO, cousins, Lowell (Patricia) Bell Colorado Springs, Colorado.
 Eva Jeanette Greene Los Angeles, California and Hazel Rowe, Waco, Texas.
 Kenneth Rowe, Dallas, Texas.

 “Mother’s” memory is cherished by her adopted children Oran Alpha Rowe II, wife Alma of Houston, Texas and Son Oran III of Houston, Texas; and Exie Rowe Robinson of Houston Texas/Colorado Springs, Colorado.
 Preceded in death by Virginia Alpha Rowe-Franklin of Houston, Texas, daughter Ayanna of Houston, Texas and a host of relatives and friends.

-To send flowers to Cleo's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Cleo Elizabeth Lee, please visit our floral store.